 The hardest part of creating a succession plan is actually getting started.
-Whether you are starting a business, have been in business a few years or are just thinking about retiring, the time to start planning is NOW.
+Whether you are starting a business, have been in business a few years or thinking about retiring, the time to start planning is NOW.
 It is never too early to plan.
 To help in the process, create a timeline to keep yourself on track.
 Set goals and deadlines to meet daily, weekly, and monthly.
-This plan cannot be completed overnight.
+Know that this plan cannot be completed overnight.
 Succession planning can take as little as a few weeks, or as long as a few years.
+As your business continues to evolve, so will your exit plan remember it is fluid.

-Here is a link to a Succession Planning Timeline (https://templates.office.com/en-gb/Project-planning-timeline-TM00002025) as well as a template of what to do.
+Here is a link to a Succession Planning Timeline (https://templates.office.com/en-gb/Project-planning-timeline-TM00002025) as well as a template of steps to take.
 This will help you organize and stay on track with your planning.
 The six-week calendar template allows you to plan based on what works best for you.
 The Succession Planning Timeline shows examples of how to color coordinate your meetings and when to sit down to write the plan.
-For the sample, assigned to each category is a color.
-Relator is in orange, the Baraga County Economic Development Corporation is in blue, meeting with suppliers in grey and so on.
+As a sample, each category is assigned a color.
+Realtor is in orange, the Baraga County Economic Development Corporation is in blue, meeting with suppliers in grey and so on.
 The color chosen for each topic matches the note, meeting, or reminder on the calendar.